-- Use the buddy system whenever you are out and about off base.
+- Use the buddy system whenever you are out and about.
 If that's not possible, at least inform someone as to where you're going and when you expect to return. - If you do see a demonstration, leave the area as fast as possible.
 Find another way on or off base if a protest group is gathered around an entrance.
-It's better to be late than to find yourself in a dangerous situation. - If you're heading to another installation, check the board at the main gate of CFAC for Korea-wide demonstration warnings.
-Further information is available on the command channel or by calling the Security, 762-5345. - Use common sense: keep car and house doors locked, even in broad daylight.
+It's better to be late than to find yourself in a dangerous situation. - If you're heading to another installation, check for Korea-wide demonstration warnings or ask Security. - Use common sense: keep car and house doors locked, even in broad daylight.
 Never leave any valuables in the car, even in the trunk.
 Cars are most often broken into as a result of leaving military gear or personal items in plain sight. - Always carry your SOFA card with emergency telephone numbers and translations of important Korean phrases. - Carrying a cell phone can increase your sense of security.
 Preprogram emergency numbers so you can call quickly in a crisis. - Practice situational awareness.
 Always be alert and aware of your surroundings, trust your instincts, and avoid situations that might be troublesome.